codecentric/helm-charts/charts/keycloakx/README.md

 The parameter `-Djava.net.preferIPv4Stack=true` is [optional](https://github.com/keycloak/keycloak/commit/ee205c8fbc1846f679bd604fa8d25310c117c87e) for [Keycloak >= v22](https://www.keycloak.org/server/configuration-production#_configure_keycloak_server_with_ipv4_or_ipv6).

 The parameter `-XX:+UseContainerSupport` is no longer required for [Keycloak >= v21 based on JDK v17](https://github.com/keycloak/keycloak/blob/release/21.0/quarkus/container/Dockerfile#L20).

+The parameter `-Djava.awt.headless=true` is no longer required for Quarkus based Keycloak as it is set by [default](https://quarkus.io/guides/building-native-image).

 #### Using an External Database